 - 1/4 tsp dried dill (fresh works too!)

-You'll also want to snag a fresh, round loaf of bread from the bakery of your local supermarket, or your favorite stand alone bakery.
+- 1 fresh round loaf of bread from the bakery of your local supermarket, or your favorite stand alone bakery.
 Cut the top off (chop it for dippers) and hollow out the center - easy peasy!
 You can even bake a fresh loaf yourself (ummmm bake me one too?!) and use it for this recipe.

 - chopped bread or crostini